Students Rights and Responsibilities Handbook

 Students have the right to freedom of expression within the school system in alignment with TTSD policy IB.
 This includes the right to peacefully protest and engage in civic activities.

-However, students are expected to exercise their rights responsibly, in a manner that does not disrupt the educational environment or infringe on the rights of others.
+Students are expected to exercise their rights responsibly, in a manner that does not disrupt the educational environment or infringe on the rights of others.
 Students have the right to engage in various forms of civic activities, such as sit-ins, walkouts, peaceful protests, and marches.
 The role of educators is to provide a supportive environment where students can develop and express their opinions and ideas, contributing to their growth as active and informed citizens.

 Student Protest Procedures and Responsibilities